Thames Wharf DLR station: Woolwich Arsenal branch station

 As part of the construction of the London City Airport extension in the mid 2000s, a gap in the viaduct due west of the western end of Royal Victoria Dock, between and stations - was passively safeguarded for a future station.
 Development is restricted by safeguarding for a future river crossing, and the area is surrounded by brownfield and industrial sites.

 In the 2010s, a new Thames river crossing was announced - the Silvertown Tunnel.
-Following the completion of the tunnel in 2025, around 5,000 homes will be built on the site, and a new DLR station would be constructed.
-As part of the 2018 budget, the Chancellor announced funding for the DLR to support this and other development in the Royal Docks.
-Funding for the station was put on hold in June 2021.
+Following the completion of the tunnel in 2025, around 5,000 homes will be built on the site, supported by the construction of the new DLR station.
+As part of the 2018 budget the Chancellor approved the required funding for the DLR to support this and other development in the Royal Docks.
+However, a re-evaluation of financing meant the project was put on hold in June 2021, with the original 2018 funding expired by March 2023.
+Following Regal Arada (now Arada London) moving to control the majority of the Thameside West development, Transport for London has decided to begin work with Arup on a new station design - development in the area expected to start from 2028, subject to planning approval.